mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 The vendor-specific protocol identifier is a means whereby protocol developers may assign permanent protocol identifier values without consuming type values from the globally available limited resource.
 This can be useful for **prototype, experimental, and private/proprietary protocols** to be developed without impacting the global EtherType namespace.
 The OUI Extended `EtherType` allows an organization to apply protocol identifiers using SNAP.
 An organization allocates protocol identifiers to its own protocols in a manner that ensures that the protocol identifier is globally unique.
 SNAP provides a method for multiplexing and demultiplexing of private and public protocols among multiple users of the LLC sublayer.
 An organization that has an OUI assigned to it may use its OUI to assign universally unique protocol identifiers to its own protocols, for use in the protocol identification field of SNAP data units.

-> **NOTE**: to use EPD the PubSub cannot directly access Ethernet PDU as it is required in the specification because these this services are provided by the MAC sublayer.
+> **NOTE**: to use EPD the PubSub cannot directly access Ethernet PDU as it is required in the specification because this service is provided by the LLC sublayer.

 #### Virtual Bridged Network

 Additionally, the [IEEE 802.1Q][8021Q] introduces a concept of Virtual Bridged Network.
 VLANs and their identifiers (VID) provide a convenient and consistent network-wide reference for VLAN Bridges.
 A VLAN represents a broadcast domain.
 VLANs are identified by a VLAN ID (a number between 0 – 4095).
 Portions of the network which are VLAN-aware (i.e., IEEE 802.1Q conformant) can include VLAN tags.
 When a frame enters the VLAN-aware portion of the network, a tag is added to represent the VLAN membership.
 Each frame must be distinguishable as being within exactly one VLAN.
 802.1Q adds a 32-bit field between the source MAC address and the EtherType fields of the original frame.

 Each tag comprises the following sequential information elements:

 - A Tag Protocol Identifier
 - Tag Control Information (TCI) that is dependent on the tag type
 - Additional information, if and as required by the tag type and TCI.

 The VLAN TCI field is two octets in length and encodes the VID and priority parameters.
 The VID is encoded in a 12-bit field.

 #### Priority Code Point

 This specification IEEE 802.1Q defines also the Priority Code Point  (PCP) parameter mentioned in the PubSub Ethernet mapping specification.
 The priority is encoded in the PCP field of the VLAN tag.
 Priority Code Point (PCP) by design is a means of classifying and managing network traffic and of providing quality of service (QoS).
 The PCP value defines 8 priority levels.
 The specification 802.1Q states that for each Port, the Priority Code Point Encoding Table has 16 entries, corresponding to each of the possible combinations of the eight possible values of priority (0 through 7) with the two possible values of drop_eligible (True or False).
 For each Port, the Priority Code Point Decoding Table has 8 entries, corresponding to each of the possible PCP values.

 It is worth stressing that the above concepts are not defined in the context of Ethernet but have more general applicability.

-### Medium Access Control

-The MAC sublayer performs the functions necessary to provide frame-based, connectionless-modeﾠ(datagram style) data transfer between stations in support of the next higher sublayer.

-One of the functions provided by this sublayer is addressing.
-The IEEE 802 defines a concept of universal addressing that is based on the idea that all potential members of a network need to have a unique identifier.
-The advantage of a universal address is that a station with such a MAC address can be attached to any IEEE 802 network in the world with an assurance that the MAC address is unique.
-The term MAC address is used to refer to a 48-bit or 64-bit number that is used to identify the source and destination MAC entities.
-A universal address is a MAC address that is globally unique.
-If interoperability through bridges is required, then 48-bit MAC addressing is required.
-The selected address bit (called I/G bit) of the MAC address is used to identify the destination MAC address as an individual MAC address or a group MAC address.

-Unfortunately, the PubSub specification doesn't define mapping related to addressing and especially related to supporting point-to-multipoint architecture required to promote reusability of the same data published by one **PubSub Application** and consumed by many others.

-### Time Sensitive Network
+#### Time Sensitive Network

-The Time Sensitive Network (TSN) concept is not mentioned within the PubSub specification but it is very popular keyword to point out a strategy of further development of the OPC UA targeting real-time applications.
+The Time Sensitive Network (TSN) concept is not mentioned within the PubSub specification but it is very popular keyword to point out a strategy of further development of the OPC UA targeting real-time field level communications.
 By design, the EEE 802.1 Time-Sensitive Networking (TSN) makes it possible to carry data traffic over a bridged Ethernet network shared by various kinds of applications having different Quality of Service (QoS) requirements.
 The traffic may be classified as the

 - time constrained - where the communication delays contribute to the distributed application time constraints
 - best effort - where the communication time relationship is not critical for the distributed application

 The expectation is that the TSN provides guaranteed data transport with bounded low latency, low delay variation, and extremely low data loss.

 The Time-Sensitive Networking (TSN) Task Group (TG) is a part of the IEEE 802.1 Working Group (WG).
 The mission of the TSN TG is to provide deterministic services through IEEE 802 networks, i.e.,

 - guaranteed packet transport with bounded latency
 - low packet delay variation, and low packet loss

 Base standards for TSN:

 - IEEE Std 802.1Q-2018: Bridges and Bridged Networks
 - IEEE Std 802.1AB-2016: Station and Media Access Control Connectivity Discovery (specifies the Link Layer Discovery Protocol (LLDP))
 - IEEE Std 802.1AS-2011: Timing and Synchronization for Time-Sensitive Applications in Bridged Local Area Networks